dvidelabs/flatcc/doc/binary-format.md

 end of the buffer instead of the start.
 An implementation may also zero the initial offset and update it later.
 In either case the buffer should be aligned accordingly.

+Some may prefer the traditional FlatBuffer approach because the root table is stored and it is somehow easier or faster to access, but modern CPU cache systems do not care much about the order of access as long as as their is some aspect of locality of reference and the same applies to disk access while network access likely will have the end of the buffer in hot cache as this is the last sent.
+The average distance between objects will be the same for both FlatBuffers and StreamBuffers.

 [eclectic.fbs]: https://github.com/dvidelabs/flatcc/blob/master/doc/eclectic.fbs